pranjaldatta/PyVision/pyvision/segmentation/pspnet/readme.md

 Read the paper [here](https://arxiv.org/pdf/1612.01105.pdf).
 Check the [summary](#summary) for implementation details or [Usage](#Usage) for Usage details.

+Check out this [notebook](https://github.com/pranjaldatta/PyVision/blob/master/demo/segmentation/pspnet/pspnet_demo.ipynb) to see how easily you can use PSPNet in 3-4 lines!

 ## Summary

 This implementation makes use of pretrained models provided by the authors [here](https://github.com/hszhao/semseg).
 Currently, PyVision PSPNet supports the models listed below.